-Stuck in a hot car or chilly ride because your air vents aren’t doing their job?
-You might have a faulty blower motor (fan) resistor on your hands.
-This small but important component is key in controlling the airflow inside your vehicle.
+Stuck in a hot car or a chilly ride because your air vents aren’t working?
+You might have a faulty blower motor (fan) resistor.
+This small but important component is key to controlling the airflow inside your vehicle.

 The blower motor resistor adjusts the amount of power delivered to the blower motor based on the fan speed setting you select.
 Want a light breeze or a strong blast?
 The resistor regulates the electrical flow.

-The resistor is generally easy to reach and located near the blower motor itself, under the dashboard inside the HVAC housing.
-When it starts to fail, you may notice the fan only works at certain speeds, not at all, or becomes unpredictable.
+The resistor is generally easy to reach and located near the blower motor itself, under the dashboard, inside the HVAC housing.
+When it starts to fail, you may notice the fan only works at certain speeds, not at all, or it becomes unpredictable.

 Knowing how it works and where it’s located can help you quickly spot problems and fix them yourself, keeping your drives pleasant and stress-free.